salvarador/cv_chequer/README.md

 # CV Chequer - AI-Powered CV Analysis & Job Matching

 A comprehensive Python application with both CLI tools and REST API that uses AWS Textract to extract text from CV PDFs and AWS Bedrock to analyze and categorize the information.
-Now includes a modern FastAPI backend for web integration.
+Now includes a modern FastAPI backend and React frontend for complete web integration.

 ## Features